SagwaM/TheVilla/README.md

 Technical requirements: Fully responsive down to mobile, fast image loading (lazy load below the fold), optimized/compressed hero video with a poster image for slow connections, accessible alt text on all images, clear booking CTA visible on every page (sticky or repeated), local SEO structured data for a lodging business, SSL, and a working contact form.

-This project was built with [Lovable](https://lovable.dev).

-## Build with Lovable

-Continue developing this project in the [Lovable editor](https://lovable.dev/projects/942981e0-8ed7-4396-a9ea-bd3646841c8a).

-- **Ship faster**: describe what you want to build and Lovable handles the code.
-- **Stay in sync**: every change made in Lovable is committed straight to this repository.
-- **Full ownership**: this code is yours.
-Push to `main` on GitHub and your changes sync back into Lovable, ready for your next prompt.

 ## Development